 The Swedish higher education credit system is fully integrated into ECTS, the European Credit Transfer and Accumulation System.
 One Swedish higher education credit (sometimes called credit, HE credit or hp) is equivalent to one ECTS credit.

-Courses at other departments
+Courses with other departments

 Exchange students at the Department of Economics will be expected to take at least 3 of 4 courses at the department.
-If there are no courses during a certain period that you can take, please contact the International coordinator to ask if you could take a course at another department.
+If there are no courses during a certain period that you can take, please contact the International coordinator to see if you could take a course at another department.
 Please note that other departments are not obliged to take on exchange students from the Department of Economics.

 Eligibility at the Department of Economics